gerlichlab/spoc/docs/data_structures.md

 Reading and writing of spoc data structures is managed by the `spoc.io` package, specifically by the `FileManager` class.
 Examples of using the FileManager can be found with the specific data structure.

 ## Fragments
 Fragments encapsulate a data structure that can hold a dynamic number of aligned fragments per sequencing unit.
 In a Pore-C experiment, a sequencing unit is the sequencing read that holds multiple fragments per read.
-In theory, this structure can also be used for other experiment types that generate aligned fragments that are grouped together by an id, for exapmle SPRITE
+In theory, this structure can also be used for other experiment types that generate aligned fragments that are grouped together by an id, for example SPRITE

 Reading fragments using `FileManager`